-The association is the voice of the industry and has an impressive record of achievements including:
+The council is the voice of the industry and has an impressive record of achievements including:

-- the introduction of 24 hour travel of eligible cranes which significantly increased crane utilisation and productivity;
+- The introduction of 24 hour travel for eligible cranes which significantly increased crane utilization and productivity;

 - 12T per axle for All Terrains;